bmabsout/Thesis/src/chapters/06_multi_fulfillment_adaptation.typ

 #import "../commands.typ": *

-= Multi-Fulfillment Adaptation and Domain Transfer
+= Multi-Fulfillment Adaptation and Domain Transfer <chap:adaptation_anchors>

 The previous chapters established the theoretical foundations of fulfillment-centric learning and demonstrated its application to complex objective relationships and universal behavioral objectives.
 However, a critical challenge remains: how to preserve fulfillment-centric behaviors when adapting policies across domains, particularly during sim-to-real transfer where distribution shifts can cause catastrophic forgetting of intended behaviors.